 ANGLES Calculate functions of the distribution of angles .
 BRIDGE Calculate the number of atoms that bridge two parts of a structure COORDINATIONNUMBER Calculate the coordination numbers of atoms so that you can then calculate functions of the distribution ofcoordination numbers such as the minimum, the number less than a certain quantity and so on.
 DENSITY Calculate functions of the density of atoms as a function of the box.
 This allows one to calculate the number of atoms in half the box.
 DISTANCES Calculate the distances between one or many pairs of atoms.
-You can then calculate functions of the distribution of distances such as the minimum, the number less than a certain quantity and so on.
+You can then calculate functions of the distribution ofdistances such as the minimum, the number less than a certain quantity and so on.
 FCCUBIC MOLECULES Calculate the vectors connecting a pair of atoms in order to represent the orientation of a molecule.
 Q3 Calculate 3rd order Steinhardt parameters.
 Q4 Calculate 4th order Steinhardt parameters.
 Q6 Calculate 6th order Steinhardt parameters.
-SIMPLECUBIC Calculate whether or not the coordination spheres of atoms are arranged as they would be in a simplecubic TETRALIEDRAL structure.
-TETRAHEDRAL TORSIONS Calculate whether or not a set of torsional angles are VDIOTANIOFO within a particular range.
+SIMPLECUBIC Calculate whether or not the coordination spheres of atoms are arranged as they would be in a simplecubic structure.

+TETRAHEDRAL TORSIONS Calculate whether or not a set of torsional angles are within a particular range.
 XDISTANCES Calculate the x components of the vectors connecting one or many pairs of atoms.
-You can then calculate functions of the distribution ofvalues such as the minimum, the number less than a certain quantity and YDISTANCES S0 0n.
-IDISTANCES Calculate the y components of the vectors connecting one or many pairs of atoms.
 You can then calculate functions of the distribution of values such as the minimum, the number less than a certain quantity and so on.
-ZDISTANCES Calculate the z components of the vectors connecting ZDIOTATOLO one or many pairs of atoms.
-You can then calculate functions of the distribution of values such as the minimum, the number less than a certain quantity and so on.
-00 011.
+YDISTANCES Calculate the y components of the vectors connecting one or many pairs of atoms.
+You can then calculate functions of the distribution ofvalues such as the minimum, the number less than a certain quantity and so on.
+ZDISTANCES Calculate the z components of the vectors connecting one or many pairs of atoms.
+You can then calculate functions of the distribution ofvalues such as the minimum, the number less than a certain quantity and so on.